Kodewerfer/project-notamarck/README.md

 ## Concept

-When we accumulate more and more notes, they become a nightmare to manage and keep track of all of them.
+When we accumulate more and more notes, they become a nightmare to manage and keep track of.

 If the notes are placed in their own folders, they become isolated; if they are placed under one folder, they become a mess.

-this app attempts to tackle the problem by providing a stronger search functionality and adding `tags` to files.
+this app attempts to tackle the problem by ditching the folder structure and replace it with a stronger search functionality and the ability to adding `tags` to files.

 Notes can have multiple `tags` and each `tag` displays what files are linked to it.
 They serve as a central hub to quickly navigate to related notes,